 They had to be kept spotlessly clean and polished, free of soot and anything else that could be transferred onto the clothing when in use.
 Beeswax applied to the bottom of the iron would keep it from sticking to the clothing.

-A traditional sad iron, the flat iron was designed to sit directly on hot coals to reach its proper temperature.
+A traditional sad-iron, the flat iron was designed to sit directly on a hot stove to reach its proper temperature.
 As mentioned before, everything on these irons would heat up in the fire, including the handles.
 A number of innovations were added to the handles to make them easier to hold: ventilation, coiled uprights, asbestos-lined hoods (yes, that asbestos) and detachability are just a few of those features.

 Don’t bring the iron to the fire; bring the fire to the iron!
 (Say that five times fast.)
 The box iron was designed to hold the heat within its belly, either with charcoal, or with a iron slug, which would be heated by hot coals and then placed in the iron.
 (And, I imagine, in the case of the charcoal iron, it would give the fabrics a nice, smoky flavor.)